 [Elger 2009, p.189]

-22 June-22 August: First retrospective, Gerhard Richter: Paintings 1962 to 1971, at Kunstverein für die Rheinlande und Westfalen, Kunsthalle, Düsseldorf.
+22 June-22 August: the first retrospective, Gerhard Richter: Paintings 1962 to 1971, at Kunstverein für die Rheinlande und Westfalen, Kunsthalle, Düsseldorf is organised.

-8-17 October: Richter's film Volker Bradke featured in Prospect 71: Projection at Städtische Kunsthalle, Düsseldorf – an exhibition focusing entirely on film and photography, organised by Fischer and gallerist Hans Strelow.
+8-17 October: Richter's film Volker Bradke is featured in Prospect 71: Projection at Städtische Kunsthalle, Düsseldorf, an exhibition focusing entirely on film and photography, organised by Fischer and gallerist Hans Strelow.

-1972: Paints Greys, first Inpaintings and Red-Blue-Yellow paintings; first uses vermalung technique.
+1972: Richter paints Greys, the first Inpaintings and the Red-Blue-Yellow paintings; first uses vermalung technique.

-11 June-1 October: Exhibits 48 Portraits [CR: 324/1-48] for the first time in the German Pavilion at the 36th Venice Biennale.
-Also included in his presentation are Townscapes, Mountains, Clouds, and Green paintings.
+11 June-1 October: The 48 Portraits [CR: 324/1-48] are exhibitied for the first time in the German Pavilion at the 36th Venice Biennale.
+Also included in his presentation are Townscapes, Mountains, Clouds and Green paintings.
 The exhibition catalogue is supplemented by an illustrated Painting Overview, a catalogue raisonné.